alphagov/govuk-rfcs/rfc-048-govspeak-rendering-and-embedded-content.md

 - embedded dependency changed: a embeddable piece of content (eg, a contact or attachment) is updated in a publishing app by an editor
 - embedded content layout changed: the template for rendering an embeddedable piece if content (eg, contact.html.erb) is updated/deployed by a developer
-- govspeak rendering output changes: all content items are re-rendered and updated in content-store
+- govspeak rendering output changes:&nbsp;the output of regular govspeak changes eg,&nbsp;[change of markup of our extensions](https://github.com/alphagov/govspeak#extensions)

 ## Proposals